Log in to your account

 Wieliczka, Poland

-The Wieliczka Mine forms an underground labyrinth of nine levels extending up to 327 meters below the surface.
+Wieliczka Salt Mine forms an underground labyrinth with nine levels extending up to 327 meters below the surface.
 This salt mine operated from the 13th century until 2007 and comprises 287 kilometers of tunnels and chambers carved entirely in rock salt.
 Over the centuries, miners created chapels, sculptures and reliefs directly in the salt.
 The underground chambers contain lakes of saline water and display the geological layers of the mineral.

 Leeds Castle Maze